msanto7/leetcode-interview-prep/problems/binary-search/leetcode-33.md

 # Primitive Solution - (Time: O(n), Space: O(n))

     - this was my first try still failing one of the cases right now
+    - I am skipping over the target value with my current logic...I need to handle the left side better somehow...I also feel like the pivot is off

     public int Search(int[] nums, int target) {
         int left = 0;